Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Software Approximation Techniques

 \section{Software Approximation Techniques}

-In this section, we classify and present approximation techniques that are applied at software level, i.e., the higher level of the design abstraction hierarchy.
+This section classifies and presents approximation techniques that are applied at software level, i.e., the higher level of the design abstraction hierarchy.
 The goal of software Approximate Computing is to improve the execution time of the program and/or the energy consumption of the system.
-The techniques of the literature, illustrated in Figure \ref{fg_sw}, can be categorized into five classes: (i) \emph{Selective Task Skipping}, (ii) \emph{Approximate Memoization}, (iii) \emph{Relaxed Synchronization}, (iv) \emph{Precision Scaling}, (v) \emph{Data Sampling}, and (vi) \emph{Approximate Programming Languages}.
+The techniques of the literature, illustrated in Fig.~\ref{fg_sw}, can be categorized into five classes: (i) \emph{Selective Task Skipping}, (ii) \emph{Approximate Memoization}, (iii) \emph{Relaxed Synchronization}, (iv) \emph{Precision Scaling}, (v) \emph{Data Sampling}, and (vi) \emph{Approximate Programming Languages}.
 Typical software approximation techniques integrate some of the following features: approximation libraries/frameworks, compiler extensions, accuracy tuning tools, runtime systems, and language annotations.
 Moreover, numerous of these techniques allow the programmer to specify QoS constraints, provide approximate code variants, and mark the program regions/tasks for approximation.

 The remainder of this section reports representative state-of-the-art works for software approximation techniques.
 The references of these works are summarized in Table \ref{tb_sw}.
 The literature also includes software approximation frameworks, such as ACCEPT \cite{2015_Sampson_UOW} and OPPROX \cite{2017_Mitra_CGO}, which apply multiple state-of-the-art approximation techniques.